 Staycations are all the rage this year and the UK has so many great cities to explore by train.
-Booking train tickets in advance can save you an average of 61% compared to buying on the day - and when you combine that with a Railcard, GroupSave discounts or our shiny new split tickets feature, you'll have an Easter to remember without breaking the bank.
+Booking train tickets in advance can save you an average of 61% compared to buying on the day - and when you combine that with a Railcard, GroupSave discounts or our shiny new split tickets feature, you'll have an Easter and spring to remember without breaking the bank.

 Spring in Edinburgh is visible as soon as you step out at Edinburgh Waverley Station - the adjacent Princes Street Gardens will be in full bloom.
 There are fewer tourists in springtime compared to the hectic summer months, so you can enjoy Scotland's capital city at a calmer pace.